TIPS for Saving $

 Plan a Memorial service

 A memorial service, without the body present, can be scheduled whenever it’s convenient, and without the need for embalming or refrigeration, a fancy casket, or transportation of the body.
 Private visitation and goodbyes can occur in the home or other place of death, before you even call a funeral director.
 Have a formal or informal service at a religious institution, home, park, club, or community center, without the need to hire funeral home staff.
-You might save money by using a funeral home in another town.

 Consider donation of the body